 “I hope you’re coming to our preview this Sunday at the Antonio’s.
 They’ve set up an Elizabethan Theater in the back yard.”

-“We so admire Mr. Antonio and all his work for the Blacks.
+“We so admire Mr. Antonio and all his work for the Negroes.
 I’m afraid we’ve never had the chance to meet them.
 We go out so little at our age.”

 “Well, you have to come and see Jack sing Shakespeare.
 He’ll be wearing a dress.”